CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 classes: wide
 permalink: /courses/

+breadcrumbs: false

 author_profile: true

 excerpt: "Courses on living a fulfilling life."
 description: "Courses on living a fulfilling life."
 tagline: Courses on Living a Fulfilling Life
 preview: Courses with Christopher Sherrod